Part I in our series on assessing your supply chain network’s maturity

 Our findings show that most respondents rely on a combination of spreadsheets (nearly 60%), gut feel (15%) and previous experience (46%) to make supply chain network decisions.
 Only about 22% use network design software and 18% use network design software with embedded analytics among this group.

 More than half of the professionals assessed indicated that they didn’t use some form of advanced analytics to support their network design process.
 None of the respondents share data across multiple applications to manage inventory, supply chain network design and S&OP in an integrated way.

 When asked to assess their maturity level in using network design technologies, most professionals stated that they considered themselves “advanced beginners” (nearly 40%), followed by “competent” (32%), “novice” (12%), and “proficient” at 8%.

 It’s time to kick the spreadsheet habit

-These quiz responses are fairly consistent with a 2017 survey by Lora Cecere’s Supply Chain Insights, which revealed that 65% of companies use spreadsheets for network design.
+These quiz responses are fairly consistent with a 2017 survey by Lora Cecere’s Supply Chain Insights, which revealed that 65% of companies use spreadsheets for supply chain network design.
 Spreadsheets are inexpensive and familiar.
 People often stick to using them because they think they can’t afford a more advanced solution.
 Some also think the solutions available in the market are too difficult to use or too expensive.

 The truth is, companies that use spreadsheets for network design are leaving major opportunities on the table.
 The more complex the network, the harder it is to make spreadsheets work.
 Spreadsheets are also known for being error-prone.
 In fact, as Market Watch reports, close to 90% of spreadsheet documents contain errors.
 They don’t support robust optimization and they are unsustainable.
 Managing data across multiple spreadsheets quickly becomes unmanageable.
 If the person who initially created the spreadsheet leaves the company, it’s often harder for other users to understand the built-in logic as well.